13 15 15Call

 Workers Compensation Payout Guide NSW.

-If you’ve been injured at work in NSW, you probably know you’re entitled to workers compensation to cover your lost wages and treatment expenses.
-But you may not know that in NSW around $900 million is paid out in additional lump sum payouts to workers compensation recipients every year.*
+If you’ve been injured at work in NSW, you probably know you’re entitled to workers compensation to cover your lost wages and medical expenses.
+But you may not know that in NSW around $1.14 billion is paid out in additional lump sum payouts to workers compensation recipients every year.*

 Many of our workers compensation clients are already receiving weekly benefits when they come to us for help, but we often uncover additional amounts and lump sums they’re entitled to.
 If your workers comp claim is simply ‘processed’, there’s a risk you’ll miss out on entitlements, and lump sum payouts can be substantial.